What are the best Madrid neighborhoods for property investment?

 To answer this, you need to take careful stock of your budget and investment objectives.

 To help you, the Moving2Madrid team has incorporated my experience and created overviews of the most popular neighborhoods.
-These summaries, along with our interactive map, will help you discover the best neighborhoods in Madrid.
+These summaries will help you discover the best neighborhoods in Madrid.

 The following lists of the best Madrid neighborhoods are ordered from the most to least expensive: